Trikkitt/trikkitt.github.io/_posts/2026-07-08-MeetTheTeams.md

 categories: EMF2026
 ---

-Polybius Biotech calls on everyone at EMF Camp to take control of the deploy PolyGen portable power generators and direct the power to the team of their choice.
+Polybius Biotech calls on everyone at EMF Camp to take control of the deployed PolyGen portable power generators and direct the power to the team of their choice.
+You can use most normal RFID cards that you already have, or you'll be able to pick up a free RFID card from Nullsector.

 ## Malevolant Enterprises
 ![Malevolant Enterprises](https://gen.polyb.io/assets/img/Malevolant.png "Malevolant Enterprises")